Welcome back to the Library

 - We are opening the Library to support solo working.
 For the time being there are no group study facilities.
 Please continue to use collaboration tools (such as Zoom) for group work.

-Library services in Lockdown
+Library services in Level 3 COVID restrictions

 We have taken these steps to protect staff and students and may introduce additional safety measures or restrictions informed by an assessment of the increased risks associated with the new variants of the virus.